dormaayan/dormaayan.github.io/_pages/about.md

 My research interests are in the intersection of Software Engineering, Programming Languages, and HCI.
 Currently, I am working on making reactive synthesis more usable as part of the <a href='https://smlab.cs.tau.ac.il/syntech/'>SYNTECH</a> project.

-Before joining TAU, I completed my MSc. at Technion under the supervision of Prof. Yosi Gil and was a visiting researcher at the Penrose research group at Carnegie Mellon University, hosted by Prof. Joshua Sunshine.
+Before joining TAU, I completed my MSc. at Technion under the supervision of Prof. Yosi Gil and was a visiting researcher at the <a href='https://penrose.cs.cmu.edu/'>Penrose</a> research group at Carnegie Mellon University, hosted by <a href='https://www.cs.cmu.edu/~jssunshi/'>Prof. Joshua Sunshine</a>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.